retaildevcrews/capi-in-codespaces/docs/2-add-nodepool.md

    # set and validate required variables
    # Variable $CLUSTER_NAME should be same as your existing AKS cluster name
-   # The name of a node pool may only contain lowercase alphanumeric characters and must begin with a lowercase letter
+   # The name of a node pool may only contain lowercase alphanumeric characters and must begin with a lowercase letter.
+For Linux node pools the length must be between 1 and 12 characters, for Windows node pools the length must be between 1 and 6 characters
    export POOL_NAME=nodepoolaks
    echo $CLUSTER_NAME